Timothée Chalamet

 Timothée Hal Chalamet (Note: /ˈtɪməθi ˈʃæləmeɪ/ TIM-əth-ee-_-SHAL-ə-may.
-Chalamet, when speaking English, uses the pronunciation of "Timothy", as he finds approximating the French pronunciation /fr/ "really pretentious" and "too much of an obligation".) (born December 27, 1995) is an American and French actor.
-His accolades include a Screen Actors Guild Award, in addition to nominations for two Academy Awards, four British Academy Film Awards, four Golden Globe Awards and a Grammy Award.
+When speaking English, Chalamet uses the pronunciation of "Timothy", as he finds approximating the French pronunciation /fr/ pretentious and "too much of an obligation".) (born December 27, 1995) is an American and French actor.
+Known for his work in a diverse range of films, he is the recipient of numerous accolades including an Actor Award, a Golden Globe Award, and two Critics' Choice Awards, in addition to nominations for four Academy Awards, six BAFTAs, and a Grammy Award.
+His films as a leading actor have grossed over worldwide.

-Chalamet began his career in television, appearing in the drama series Homeland in 2012.
+Chalamet began his career in television, appearing in the drama series Homeland.
 In 2014, while a student at Columbia University, he made his film debut in the comedy-drama Men, Women & Children and appeared in Christopher Nolan's science fiction film Interstellar.
-Chalamet came to international attention with the lead role of a lovestruck teenager in Luca Guadagnino's coming-of-age film Call Me by Your Name (2017), earning a nomination for the Academy Award for Best Actor, and becoming the third-youngest nominee in the category.
+Chalamet came to international attention with the lead role of a lovestruck teenager in Luca Guadagnino's coming-of-age film Call Me by Your Name (2017), earning him his first nomination for the Academy Award for Best Actor, and becoming the third-youngest nominee in the category.
+He gained further recognition for his supporting roles in Greta Gerwig's films Lady Bird (2017) and Little Women (2019), as well as for portraying Nic Sheff in the biopic Beautiful Boy (2018).

-Alongside supporting roles in Greta Gerwig's films Lady Bird (2017) and Little Women (2019), Chalamet took on a starring role as a drug addict Nic Sheff in the biopic Beautiful Boy (2018).
-He then began leading big-budget films, portraying Paul Atreides in Denis Villeneuve's science fiction films Dune (2021) and Dune: Part Two (2024), and Willy Wonka in the musical fantasy film Wonka (2023).
-For his portrayal of Bob Dylan in the biographical drama A Complete Unknown (2024), which he also co-produced, he was nominated for another Academy Award, a Grammy Award, and became the youngest winner of the SAG Award for Best Actor.
+Chalamet began leading big-budget films, starring as Paul Atreides in Denis Villeneuve's Dune trilogy and Willy Wonka in the musical fantasy film Wonka (2023).
+He earned consecutive Academy Award nominations for his portrayal of Bob Dylan in the biographical drama A Complete Unknown (2024) and his starring role as a table tennis player in Josh Safdie's sports comedy film Marty Supreme (2025).
+The former also earned him the SAG Award for Best Actor, while the latter won him the Critics' Choice Award and Golden Globe Award for Best Actor, making him the youngest recipient of each award.

 On stage, Chalamet starred in John Patrick Shanley's autobiographical play Prodigal Son in 2016, for which he won a Lucille Lortel Award and gained a nomination for a Drama League Award.
 Offscreen, he has been labeled as a sex symbol and a fashion icon.